Updated for 2024

 Kids can also learn about the frogs’ life cycles, the different environments they live in, the diversity that exists within their species, conservation efforts, and more.
 Take a look at the history of amphibians and learn about their uncertain future as well.

-Food: While visiting the Aquarium, families may choose to stop and enjoy a meal at Cafe Scuba which overlooks the Seal and Sea Lion exhibit.
+While visiting the Aquarium, families may choose to stop and enjoy a meal at Cafe Scuba which overlooks the Seal and Sea Lion exhibit.
 They offer daily specials, sandwiches, soups, salads, tacos, hot dogs, and hamburgers.
 Their kids’ menu includes sandwiches, macaroni and cheese, grilled cheese, chicken strips, and more.

 Close to the Aquarium you’ll find Shoreline Village.
 In one charming setting, you’ll find a variety of restaurants, speciality shops, and fun kid-friendly activities.
 Families may opt to rent a bicycle or take a tour on a Segway, go for a ride on the classic carousel, or play some arcade games.

 The Pike Outlets is another nearby popular destination.
 You’ll find many retail outlets (including Restoration Hardware, Nike, and more) and a variety of restaurants (such as Islands, Bubba Gump Shrimp Co., and California Pizza Kitchen).

 Outside the Aquarium, you’ll also find a number of boats offering harbor cruises and whale watching excursions.
 (If you select a boat-activity, be sure to take advantage of the combination price the Aquarium offers including admission to the Aquarium and the boat adventure).